Jessica Kaplan of Orange 142 Shares Inside Knowledge

 By Calvin Scharffs

 We all know that consumers are on social media, and brands that want to build their customer base must reach them there.
 But social media can be fickle.
 What’s hot one day is passé the next.
-Even the popularity of platforms can change from year to year.
+Even platform popularity can change from year to year.
 Knowing when to pounce and when to pivot is crucial.
-Even more vital is knowing how to tag a post so that it lives on, ready to serve up important product information to a generation of people who use social media as their search tool of choice.
+Even more vital is knowing how to tag a post so it lives on, ready to serve up important product information to a generation that uses social media as their search tool of choice.

 To learn the ins and outs of successful social media campaigns, I sat down with Jessica Kaplan, a Social Strategy Manager at Orange 142.
 Jessica has been with Orange 142 since 2017, developing, executing, and optimizing social and influencer campaigns for various clients.